-Capital assets, which include construction in progress, property, plant, equipment and infrastructure assets (e.g. roads, bridges, sidewalks and similar items), are reported in the government-wide financial statements.
-Capital assets are defined by the Town as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+Capital assets are reported in the government-wide financial statements.
+Capital assets are defined by the Town as assets with an initial, individual cost as noted in the table below and an estimated useful life in excess of two years.
 All buildings are capitalized.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.
 The Town has chosen to capitalize collections consisting primarily of art.
-The collections are not being depreciated as they are considered inexhaustible works of art.
+The collections are not being depreciated/amortized as they are considered inexhaustible works of art.